 In addition to Hunt Hill, the Andrews Family also owned land on Rainy Lake in the Boundary Waters and land that is now a part of Isle Royale National Park.

 Frances became the sole heir to the Andrews estate and decided late in life to donate Hunt Hill to the National Audubon Society as a nature education center in northern Wisconsin.
-(To read her letter of intent, click here.)
+Her letter of intent can be read here.
 Frances lived to see her dream fulfilled, as the National Audubon Society successfully built and opened the “Audubon Camp of Wisconsin” in 1955.
 She died in 1961.

-In 1986, after thirty-one inspirational years, the Audubon Camp was closed for financial reasons, with 200 adult campers a year experiencing programs at Hunt Hill.
-Rumors of selling the camp to developers motivated a small group of local Twin Cities and northern Wisconsin supporters to save the camp.
+In 1986, after 31 inspirational years, the Audubon Camp was closed for financial reasons.
+Rumors of selling the camp to developers motivated a small group of Twin Cities and northern Wisconsin supporters to save the camp.
 In 1989, after incorporating as a non-profit corporation, the Friends of Hunt Hill Audubon Sanctuary (FOHHAS) secured a no-cost lease to reopen the camp under local direction.
 A broader environmental focus shifted to families, day camps for youth, and current environmental issues.
-Program attendance grew and now exceeds 4,000 people annually.

 In 2017, the National Audubon Society turned over ownership of the Hunt Hill Audubon Sanctuary property to the Friends of Hunt Hill Audubon Sanctuary (FOHHAS).
 This transfer had been a long range goal of FOHHAS since their incorporation in 1990.
 The transfer freed FOHHAS from constraints and uncertainty of leasing a property, while allowing the organization to focus on their future and growth.